x-team/handbook/onboarding-guide/remote-lifestyle/README.md

 The [**X-Outpost**](http://x-team.com/x-outpost) is a roaming hacker house where nomad developers live, work and explore together.
 Each month, the X-Outpost moves to a different city in the world.
 They are hosted by Guardians, someone who serves as the host and guide for all activities.

-The X-Outpost, like Unleash+, is reserved for X-Teamers who are currently paid on an internal or partner project.
+The X-Outpost, like Unleash+, is reserved for X-Teamers who are currently paid on an internal or partner project, and have been with us for at least a month.

 ![](../../.gitbook/assets/xo.jpg)

 ### How does it work?

-Every Outpost lasts about a month and can be visited at any point.
+Outposts generally last 2 weeks and can be visited at any point, though full stays are preferred for those, who stay at the company accommodation.
 Weekdays are dedicated to remote working and light exploration, while weekends are for activities \(including one EPIC activity\).

 X-Team sponsors the cost of the accommodation; you just have to get yourself there.